WELSH PAEDIATRIC SURVEILLANCE UNIT

 What does WPSU do?

 The Welsh paediatric surveillance unit looks at conditions in children in Wales, which are considered too common for a UK study or too uncommon for a local hospital to perform.
 The WPSU uses similar methodology to the orange card system of the British Paediatric Surveillance Unit (BPSU) with whom we have a close relationship.
 We discuss all our new projects with the BPSU to ensure that there is no overlap.
-One study was suspended (subdural haemorrhages) whilst the UK study was performed.
+Some studies have been suspended (subdural haemorrhages, acute pancreatitis) whilst a UK study was performed.

 How does it work?